 Watch a two-year-old child move to the beat of a song and we are reminded that the ear readily learns to love music's rhythm.
-Often minimized as a pleasant addendum to life sensorially rich like "cheesecake," notes cognitive psychologist Stephen Pinker, but "biologically functionless,"42-in truth, music cannot be so easily dismissed.
+Often minimized as a pleasant addendum to life sensorially rich like "cheesecake," notes cognitive psychologist Stephen Pinker, but "biologically functionless,"-in truth, music cannot be so easily dismissed.
 Not only do we live for its moments of connection in times of stress or joy, but its presence is a positive factor in the mental health of many.
 During the 2020 covid-19 pandemic and extended quarantine it became clear that, among other comforts, people turned to the respite of music: listening, curating and sometimes performing pieces from their own balconies and windows.
-As music journalist Ed Prideaux has noted, "From as early as ancient Egypt, Greece and the Babylonians, music has been a reliable tool for spiritual healing and social bonding for thousands of years amid disease."43 It is its own form of sustentation and personal reinvention: a balm for the soul and also a uniquely human answer to the furies of nature.
+As music journalist Ed Prideaux has noted, "From as early as ancient Egypt, Greece and the

+Babylonians, music has been a reliable tool for spiritual healing and social bonding for thousands of years amid disease."
+It is its own form of sustentation and personal reinvention: a balm for the soul and also a uniquely human answer to the furies of nature.

 We can see this in another way in the Netflix release of Michael Rossato-Bennett's 2014 documentary, Alive Inside.44 The filmmaker initially signed on for just one-day to film an effort by social worker Dan Cohen to reclaim an older American lost to the fogs of dementia.
 The experiment soon captivated the filmmaker and became a full-time project.
 Cohen discovered that many seniors were reanimated by their own seemingly lost memories when reintroduced to the music of their youth.
 For one older gentleman it was simply enough to hear the restless swing of Cab Calloway through an MP3 music player to lift clouds of withdrawal and confusion.
 He smiled and looked up, suddenly noticing his caregiver.
 The formerly unresponsive man began to engage as a conversational equal.
 The music brought him back to portions of his past, which included his memories as an accomplished dancer and self-confident musician.
 The idea of a wearer of a set of headphones experiencing private ecstasy is hardly new to us.
 But it means so much more when the person listening is thought to be lost in a cognitive fog.
-Musical memories are usually not dropped in Alzheimer's disease.
-The portion of the brain that is fed by the auditory nerve is relatively undamaged by the plaque that suffocates other neurons.45
+Musical memories are usually not lost in many who have dementia.
+The portion of the brain that is fed by the auditory nerve is relatively undamaged by the plaque that suffocates other neurons.45 her tall frame to glory in an old Beach Boys song she obviously never forgot.
+It was like watching a time-lapse image of a newly opened flower reaching for the sun.
+I've seen very few screen documentaries that so dramatically revealed the transformation of a person's mental life.

 In another scene from the documentary the same was true when the headphones were placed on Mary Lou Thompson, a younger woman perhaps in her early sixties with early-onset Alzheimer's disease.
 Even recognizing the purpose of an elevator button was difficult.
-Thompson's fit and alert husband could only marvel at the sight of his wife, earbuds in place, slowly unfolding her tall frame to glory in an old Beach Boys song she obviously never forgot.46 It was like watching a time-lapse image of a newly-opened flower reaching for the sun.
-I've seen very few screen documentaries that so dramatically revealed the transformation of a person's mental life.
+Thompson's fit and alert husband could only marvel at the sight of his wife, earbuds in place, slowly unfolding